Islandora-Labs/islandora_default_thumbs/README.md

 * The CModel default image is configured, selected and 'Force replacement of all configured thumbnails' is selected.

+This functionality is supported for use with SPARQL (Legacy), SPARQL and SOLR display generation, as configured on your sites Collection Solution Pack configuration page (ex: http://{YOUR_SITE}/admin/islandora/solution_pack_config/basic_collection)

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.